 If I sound a little sceptical, I am not alone.
 Richard Prior, who knows a lot more about deer than anyone else I have ever met, wrote in his wonderful book Modern Roe Stalking: “Books have been written on the art of calling which give precise details of the rhythm, type and duration of each set of calls.
 Unfortunately the roe have not read these books and so they have no reason to conform to the rules.”

-A pinch of salt might just be required!
 The problem is that, although calling can work, most of us are trying to imitate a call which is very infrequently heard – and if you don’t get it right it alarms deer instead of attracting them.

 As a totally incompetent caller I always prefer silence and invisibility to vocalisation, but nothing is cast in stone and deer really don’t like hunters or any other predator sneaking about the woods.